1922 regnal list of Ethiopia: Greek sources

-A number of figures from Greek mythology are included on the regnal list, in most cases due to being described as "Aethiopian" in ancient sources.
+Several figures from Greek mythology are included on the regnal list, in most cases because they are described as "Aethiopian" in ancient sources.
 Louis J. Morié's Histoire de l'Éthiopie is largely responsible for their inclusion.
-His book included Memnon, a mythical king of "Aethiopia" who fought in the Trojan War, his father Tithonus, and his brother Emathion, who are all included on the regnal list under the names Amen Emhat II (83), Titon Satiyo (81) and Hermantu (82).
+His book included Memnon, a mythical king of "Aethiopia" who fought in the Trojan War, his father Tithonus, and his brother Emathion, who are all included on the regnal list under the names Amen Emhat II (83), Titon Satiyo (81), and Hermantu (82).
 Cassiopeia was also mentioned in Morié's book, but he confusingly uses the name for two different women.
 This results in the 1922 regnal list including Cassiopeia under the name of Kasiyope (49) while her husband Cepheus is listed four hundred years later under the name Kefe (71).

-The list additionally included figures who were not part of Morié's narrative, showing that the author used other sources to build the regnal list.
-Diodorus' work (including Bibliotheca Historia) influenced the inclusion of the "Aethiopian" king Actisanes (65) and the Egyptian king Mandes (66).
+The list also included figures not part of Morié's narrative, indicating that the author drew on other sources to compile the regnal list.
+Diodorus's work (including Bibliotheca Historia) influenced the inclusion of the "Aethiopian" king Actisanes (65) and the Egyptian king Mandes (66).
 Herodotus' Histories also had some influence on the regnal list, with the various names of rulers being re-used for "Ethiopian" monarchs, such as Nitocris (162), Proteus (67), Sabakon (122), Apries (127).
 Manetho's Aegyptiaca is another source for certain names on the regnal list, such as Sebikos (123), Tarakos (125) and Sabakon (122).

 Conflict with other Ethiopian traditions

 The list occasionally contradicts other Ethiopian traditions.
-One example is that of king Angabo I, who is placed in the middle of the Ag'azyan dynasty on this list but in earlier traditions was the founder of a new dynasty.
+One example is King Angabo I, who is placed in the middle of the Ag'azyan dynasty on this list, but in earlier traditions was considered the founder of a new dynasty.
 In both cases the dating is given as the 14th century BC.
-E. A. Wallis Budge noted that there were differing versions of the chronological order of the Ethiopian kings, with some lists stating that a king named Aithiopis was the first to rule while other lists claim that the first king was Adam.
+E. A. Wallis Budge noted that there were differing versions of the chronological order of the Ethiopian kings, with some lists stating that a king named Aithiopis was the first to rule, while other lists claim that the first king was Adam.
 Tafari's list instead begins with Aram.